BullCoin-Project/BullCoin/README.md

 not straightforward.

-About Pigeoncoin
+About Bullcoin
 ----------------
 A digital peer-to-peer network for the facilitation of asset transfer.
 Optimzed for miners who have encountered power management issues (power fluctuation volatility) in their experiences thus far with the new x16r mining algorithm.

 Thanks and due credit are extended to the Bitcoin and Ravencoin developers.

-The Pigeoncoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project, as well as those developers who worked on Ravencoin, the reference implementation of x16r.
+The Bullcoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project, as well as those developers who worked on Ravencoin, the reference implementation of x16r.
 We are eternally grateful  for their efforts and diligence in making secure networks, and their support of free and open source software development.
-The Pigeoncoin experiment rests solidly on the foundation you built.
+The Bullcoin experiment rests solidly on the foundation you built.

 Abstract
-Pigeoncoin aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
-Based on the extensive development and testing of Bitcoin, Pigeoncoin is built on a fork of the Bitcoin code.
+Bullcoin aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
+Based on the extensive development and testing of Bitcoin, Bullcoin is built on a fork of the Bitcoin code.
 Key changes include a faster block reward time and a change in the quantity of coins.
 Note that the coin quantity change does not change the inherent weighed distribution schedule.

-Pigeoncoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
-Pigeoncoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.
+Bullcoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
+Bullcoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.

 High Level Background